-Offerors must submit one original, one hard copy and one electronic copy of their proposal, to the procurement officer in a sealed package.
+Offerors must submit one hard copy and one electronic copy of their proposal to the procurement officer in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
 The electronic version must have the technical proposal and cost proposal as two separate files and clearly identified.
 The sealed proposal package(s) must be addressed as follows:

-Department of Transportation and Public Facilities Division of Statewide Contracting and Procurement Attention: Paul DiCarlo Request for Proposal (RFP) Number: 2520H022
+Department of Transportation and Public Facilities Division of Statewide Contracting and Procurement Attention: Matthew L. Pegues

+Request for Proposal (RFP) Number: 2523H038

-RFP Title: Airport Inspection Services
+RFP Title: 5010 Rural Airport Inspection Services